 Femeroacetabular impingement or FAI

-FAI or hip impingement, is a motion-related hip joint problem.
-Hard bony lumps form at the edge of the ball and socket joint leading to restriction in movement and impingement.
+FAI, or hip impingement, is a motion-related hip joint problem.
+Hard bony lumps form at the edge of the ball-and-socket joint, restricting movement and causing impingement.

 FAI generally presents as hip or groin pain, often at the extremes of hip joint movement.
 Pain can range from sharp and shooting to a dull ache.